 Crib figures occupy the upper pivoting levels of the structure.

 The chalet is a space dedicated to exceptional products from the agriculture and crafts of the Moselle département.

 About twenty craftsmen, local farmers and suppliers in deposit-sale offer Lorraine specialities: chocolates, jams and honey, local beers, Moselle AOC wines, Boulay macaroons, spritz (small Christmas cakes).

 But also gift ideas “Made in Moselle”: glass art, original decorative objects, Mirabelle plum-scented candles, soaps with Christmas scents, and the unavoidable Meisenthal Christmas ornaments.

 The Christmas market on Place de la République

 Metz Christmas Market – Place de la Comédie

-In Place de la Comédie, not far from the cathedral, is a gastronomic Christmas market.
+In the Place de la Comédie, not far from the cathedral, is a gastronomic Christmas market.
 You’ll find eat-in gourmet food such as oysters, foie gras, snails, sweets and confectionary, wine of Moselle, coffee and more.